orangecms/javascript-testing/README.md

 The app will be running on `http://localhost:8012`.

 ### Demos

-Demos are in `demo/jasmine/` and `demo/cucumber/` respectively.
+Demos are in `demo/*/` respectively.

-For the `cucumber` tests, you will need `phantomjs` and `selenium-start` installed and available in your `$PATH`.

 To run them, in either directory run `npm install && npm test`.

-If it works, I'm happy.
+If everything works, I'm happy.
 If something doesn't, please reach out to me, because that's why I'm doing this! 🐢

+#### Known issues
+For the cucumber tests, you will need to kill the `java` process manually.